 A 1975 color photo of Markowski carrying the folded glider shows that his t-shirt was white and he wore blue flared jeans.
 (Contrary to Lodigensky’s depiction, the fixed tail surfaces and wing leading edges were dark blue.)
 I have found no color photo of Markowski’s helmet, but it was a light color; likely white.
 However, my attempts at painting a white helmet looked unrealistic (I do not know why) so I changed it to red.

 A photo of the Eagle III in flight in the Scientific American article shows a shorter keel than the later photos in Wings Unlimited.
-It seems to me that he lengthened the distance between the wing trailing edge and the tail assembly, likely to give the elevators more leverage over the aerodynamic center of the sail shifting longitudinally, giving a delayed ‘positive feedback’ pitching moment, which you do not, repeat not, want.
-(Been there, done that, got the t-shirt…) Every photo of the Eagle III in flight that I have seen shows the stick either fully forward (as in my painting) or fully back!
+It seems to me that he lengthened the distance between the wing trailing edge and the tail assembly, likely to provide the elevators with more leverage over the aerodynamic center of the sail shifting longitudinally, causing a delayed ‘positive feedback’ pitching moment, which you do not, repeat not, want.
+(Been there, done that, got the t-shirt.
+See Experimental in Three-sixty degree appraisal…) Every photo of the Eagle III in flight that I have seen shows the stick either fully forward (as in my painting) or fully back!